monsoonmaelstrom/book2/book2.md

 “He is,” Giorgi agrees.
 “Liam won’t care.”

 I nod.
 I’m exhausted, and we still need to *find* them.
 All that, and I have no idea where they are.
-I crouch down leaning my back against one of the warehouse’s structural support pillars and close my eyes, resisting the urge to scream.
+I crouch down, leaning my back against one of the warehouse’s structural support pillars and close my eyes, resisting the urge to scream in frustration.

 “Draw them out?”
 I ask after a moment, talking to Davy.